Zephyr RTOS For Embedded Systems Development

 Real-Time Capabilities

-Zephyr provides a rich set of kernel services (multi-threading, inter-thread synchronization, memory allocation…), features and scheduling algorithms for developers.
-This is essential for applications requiring precise timing and responsiveness, such as for customers in the industrial automation and healthcare industries.
+Zephyr kernel provides a rich set of kernel services (multi-threading, inter-thread synchronization, memory allocation…) and scheduling algorithms for developers.
+This is essential for applications requiring precise time and responsiveness, such as for industrial automation and healthcare clients.

 Cross-Architecture Support

 Zephyr supports various hardware architectures including some ARM Cortex cores, Intel x86, RISC-V, Tensilica Xtensa.
-Low-level drivers are provided.
-Dozens of supported development boards are proposed to start building and evaluating Zephyr very quickly.
+Dozens of supported development boards and low-level device drivers are proposed to start building and evaluating Zephyr quickly.

 Security focus

-Zephyr integrates features such as memory protection, access controls, and secure boot options ready which are crucial for embedded systems.
-Several OTA frameworks are also available so that you are locked and your devices will be able to receive security updates and bug fixes in the field.
+Zephyr integrates features such as memory protection, access controls, and secure boot, which are crucial for embedded systems.
+Several OTA frameworks are also available so that your devices can receive security updates and bug fixes in the field.
 Zephyr CVEs are tracked by the NIST Vulnerability Database.

 Modular architecture